Texas Vineyards | 100% Texas Terroir

 We proudly source our Texas grown grapes from a handful of local vineyards and our two estate vineyards.
 Each vineyard site has a distinct terroir and story which translates into our thoughtfully crafted wines.
 We cherish the relationships we have developed with our neighboring farmers and are excited about future projects and plantings.

 Fall Creek Vineyards – Fall Creek Vineyards is an historic plot on which some of the first Vitis Vinifera vines were planted in Texas.
-Ed and Susan Auler planted this sixth generation ranch land in 1975 after an inspiring trip the prestigious vineyards of France.
+Ed and Susan Auler planted this sixth generation ranch land in 1975 after an inspiring trip to the prestigious vineyards of France.
 The rolling hills and pink granite outcrops of this Hill Country vineyard site are located at the northwest corner of Lake Buchanan.
 The alluvial soils are the result of centuries of deposits from the Colorado River.
 The namesake for our winery is a set of twin waterfalls at the north end of the ranch which flow from underground springs and cascade into Lake Buchanan.
 Fall Creek Vineyards was the first vineyard to plant Tempranillo in the state of Texas in 1988.

 Oxbow Vineyard – Our newly planted Oxbow Vineyard lines the entrance to our winery located in Driftwood Texas.
 Two-plus acres of Cabernet Sauvignon and Carignan vines are planted in a limestone and boulder studded clay loam soil in the former oxbow of Onion Creek.
 The micro-climate of this site is unusual in that it is often shrouded in early morning fog and can be several degrees cooler than sites outside the valley.
 This land was once owned by William B. Travis and is littered with relics of Texas history.
 We are eager to see the fruits of this labor when the Cabernet Sauvignon vines are ready for vinification in a few vintages.